 - Joint pains.

 - High blood pressure.

 - Colon polyps and increased risk for colon cancer.

-Often, symptoms of acromegaly develop insidiously.
+Often, symptoms of Acromegaly develop insidiously.
 That’s why a patient is usually not aware of them.
 Sometimes, it is another person who may point out these abnormal features to the patient.
-However, as a physician, once you have seen a patient with acromegaly, you can spot one immediately.
+However, as a physician, once you have seen a patient with Acromegaly, you can spot it immediately.

 Is Acromegaly Curable?